Physics & Physical Science Demos, Labs, & Projects for High School Teachers

 Projectile Motion Activity

-Posted by: Scott on: March 1, 2009
+Posted on: March 1, 2009

 catapult21I’ve been searching for a projectile motion activity/lab for my physical science class.
 I completely forgot about this one, and I’ve done it for years.
 We are going to make catapults from popsicle sticks, hot glue, rubber bands, and a spoon.